Art (A)

 A-395 Ext Assessmnt Aesthetic Engagement Lev 4 (0 credits)

-The student demonstrates integration of discipline domains, frameworks and models in her own work to an external audience.
+The student demonstrates integration of discipline domains, frameworks and models in their own work to an external audience.

 A-397 Independent Study (3 credits)